suphamster/lada/README.md

 You can select the model to use in the GUI by an option in the sidepanel.

+> There are also models for NSFW detection for both mosaiced/pixelated and non-obstructed sources which are used internally for pre-processing/training.

 ## Installation
-On Linux the easist way to install the app is to get it from Flathub:
+On Linux the easiest way to install the app is to get it from Flathub:

 <a href='https://flathub.org/apps/details/io.github.ladaapp.lada'><img width='200' alt='Download from Flathub' src='https://flathub.org/api/badge?svg&locale=en'/></a>